Robert Warren Miller: Duty Free Shoppers (DFS)

 The concept of "duty-free shopping" – offering "high-end" concessions to travelers, free of import taxes – was in its infancy when Miller and his former college roommate Chuck Feeney founded DFS on November 7, 1960.

 DFS began operations in Hong Kong, where it still maintains its corporate headquarters, later expanding to Europe and other continents.
 Miller founded the private investment firm Squadron Capital in the early 1970s.
 DFS' first major breakthrough came in the early 1960s, when it secured the exclusive concession for duty-free sales in Hawaii and Hong Kong, allowing it to market its products to Japanese travelers.
 DFS eventually expanded to off-airport duty-free stores and large downtown Galleria stores, and became the world's largest travel retailer.
 In 1996, Feeney's interests were acquired by Louis Vuitton Moët Hennessy (LVMH), the French luxury goods group, for $1.63 billion.

 Miller kept his shares and remains a significant minority shareholder (38%) in DFS alongside LVMH, which bought out Feeney's share.
 More recently, Miller targeted the emergence of mainland China's economic elite.
 To present its new merchandise, DFS has moved beyond the airport liquor-store venue and into store environments, seeking to market the broadest portfolio of brand names in the travelling marketplace.
 In 2010, the DFS Group had an estimated sales of about €2.2 billion.
 As of 2012, it has 150 stores in fifteen Pacific countries.
 Its downtown activities operate under the Galleria brand.

 Miller was named the November 2010 Personality of the Month by The Moodie Report for his "advancement" of the "luxury goods industry's cause."
 That year, DFS celebrated its 50th anniversary at the DFS Galleria Sun Plaza store in Hong Kong, with a gala attended by 2000 guests, and featuring a performance by Wyclef Jean.

 Search Investment Group Ltd

 In 1973, Miller founded Search Investment Group Ltd, an international investment company of which he is CEO and chairperson.
-The Search investment Group Ltd is a large shareholder in Ortelius Capital Partners, which is an investment firm founded by Miller's son-in-law HRH Prince Pavlos of Greece and Mr. Peter DeSorcy.
+The Search investment Group Ltd is a large shareholder in Ortelius Capital Partners, which is an investment firm founded by Miller's son-in-law HRH Prince Pavlos of Greece and Peter DeSorcy.
 He is also principal of SAIL advisors (Search Alternative Investments Ltd), global investors in hedge funds.
 Along with other assets, Miller was ranked in 2016 the 68th wealthiest person in the UK, down from 22nd in 2003.